 Carroll added of Mariota, who is in his first year with the Falcons, "I've always liked him.
 I've always liked his athleticism and his running ability.
 He's always been able to do a little bit of everything well.
 He can even throw the ball too.
 He kind of got mired in a back-up role.
 He looks like a starter to me.
 He's back at it and he's doing great.
 What you see is he's still a real threat to run the football.
 He's really fast and he plays fast.
 He's got a good attitude.
 He's aggressive with the way he takes off in runs and they get vulnerable there, but he's still making the most of his opportunities.
 I think the way that they've shown it in the first couple of weeks, it really plays to his strengths.
 (Falcons coach Arthur Smith) has done a nice job transitioning from a totally different make-up of a quarterback and immediately it showed up that they were able to take advantage of what Marcus can do."

-The Seahawks and the Falcons will meet this Sunday at Lumen Field during Week 3 of the 2022 season.
-Take a look back at photos from past games between the two teams.
+The Seahawks will play the Falcons on Sunday at Mercedes-Benz Stadium during Week 7 of the 2024 season.
+Take a look back at photos throughout history between the two teams.